allenai/aristo-leaderboard/tracie/evaluator/README.md

 * `start_acc` is the accuracy of the subset of problems involving event `start` questions
 * `end_acc` is the subset involving end point questions
 * `story_em` is the accuracy of getting all questions correct per story
-* `train_type` is the particular training set used to obtain the result